dnsghd49/connectTheCard/README.md

 ## Description

-This application will promt a manager sets of questions to manage the employees under a department.
-After answering all the necessary questions the app will generate a html file that shows all the data that user inputed earlier.
+This application will prompt a manager sets of questions to manage the employees under a department.
+After answering all the necessary questions the app will generate a html file that shows all the data that user inputted earlier.

 ## Table of Contents